swindonweb® home make this my homepage

 His notable contribution on Sgt.
 Pepper being the orchestral finale for 'A Day In The Life'; the piano playing on 'Lovely Rita' and the 'circus' sounds for 'Being For The Benefit Of Mr Kite'.

 In 1978, his connection to the album went even further when he was asked to produce the soundtrack for the Bee Gees’ film 'Sgt Pepper’s Lonely Hearts Club Band'.
-A musical tribute to Lennon and McArtney's original work that Martin described as a 'thoughtful interpretation'.
+A musical tribute to Lennon and McCartney's original work that Martin described as a 'thoughtful interpretation'.

 In 2006, alongside his son, Giles, he re-mixed the Beatles 'Love' album to critical acclaim - the first time a third party has ever been given permission to alter a Beatles recording in such a way.